Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:methodology} outlines our general population inference framework, details the Deep Generative Model architecture, and validates the density estimation on a controlled intrinsic population.
-Section~\ref{sec:lisa_application} presents the application to LISA, describing the generation of high-fidelity mock catalogs and demonstrating the recovery of SMBH merger rates and distributions.
-Section~\ref{sec:ligo_application_full} applies the framework to real GWTC-3 data, inferring the population of stellar-mass binary black holes and discussing the results in the context of current astrophysical knowledge.
-Finally, Section~\ref{sec:conclusion} summarizes our findings and discusses future prospects.
+Sec.~\ref{sec:methodology} gives the hierarchical likelihood, the corrected selection treatment, the population model, and the truth-blind multistart stability criteria.
+Sec.~\ref{sec:lisa_application} presents the LISA simulation and repeated-validation results.
+Sec.~\ref{sec:lvk_application} presents the LVK GWTC-3 binary black hole application.
+Sec.~\ref{sec:conclusion} summarizes the supported conclusions.
 Throughout this work, we adopt a standard $\Lambda$CDM cosmological framework with $H_0 = 67.4 \, \text{km s}^{-1} \text{Mpc}^{-1}$ and $\Omega_m = 0.315$ \cite{Planck2020}.